 Third Allocation

-In the third allocation phase, GBA members will access a web-based proposal form to submit a request for GBA Reward tokens.
-The DAO participants will review proposals and award requestors as evaluated against the following criteria like time allocated to GBA and impact of contribution to GBA
+In the third allocation phase, GBA members will access a web-based proposal form to submit a request for GBA Reward Tokens.
+The DAO participants will review proposals and award requestors as evaluated against criteria like time allocated to GBA and impact of contributions to GBA.

-GBA tokens may also be distributed from cold storage to GBA members based on a rewards program that the GBA Leadership Team members review, approve, and publish.
+The GBA Leadership Team members may review, approve, and publish a rewards program in which GBA tokens can be distributed from cold storage to GBA members.

 Subsequent GBA Token Monthly Distributions

-After the initial distribution phases, GBA tokens are distributed each month from the GBA cold storage reserve to the GBA Distribution Bank.
-This Distribution Bank holds the available Tokens for distraction.
+After the initial distribution phases, GBA tokens are distributed each month from the GBA cold storage reserve to the GBA Distribution Bank that holds the available tokens for distribution.
 When proposals are approved and distributions made, they are transferred from the Distribution Bank to the recipient.

-The initial monthly transfer to the GBA Distribution Bank is 1,000 Tokens per month.
+The initial monthly transfer to the GBA Distribution Bank is 1,000 tokens per month.
 However, the DAO may change the monthly distribution amount at any time in the future.
-The GBA DAO may also determine the subsequent token allocation criteria and distribution algorithm.
+The GBA DAO may also determine the subsequent Token allocation criteria and distribution algorithm.

 GBA Token Secondary Market

 GBA members may opt in to a GBA Leader Board where the public may view who has Reward Tokens and their current balance.
 GBA wallet holders may also send and receive tokens and messages to one another.
-However, the GBA is not involved in any transaction between GBA wallet holders.
+The GBA is not involved in any transaction between GBA wallet holders.

 Compliance

-In order to comply with SEC regulations, the GBA will never sell GBA reward tokens.
-Initially, the tokens will be released manually on a monthly basis.
-It is currently intended that eventually they will be released by a smart contract on a more frequent basis; however, no promises are expressed, or implied and token distribution may cease, or the details be altered at any time.
+In order to comply with SEC regulations, the GBA will never sell GBA Reward Tokens.
+Initially, the okens will be released manually on a monthly basis.
+It is currently intended that eventually they will be released by a smart contract on a more frequent basis; however, no promises are expressed, or implied and token distribution may cease, or the details altered at any time.

 Secondary Market Considerations

-GBA token holders can sell their GBA Reward tokens on the secondary market.
+GBA Token holders can sell their GBA Reward Tokens on the secondary market.

 Token Exchange

-The GBA will not list the Token on an exchange until the regulatory environment is defined to the point that GBA leadership has confidence that it can be done in full compliance with relevant legal, regulatory and statutory requirements.
+The GBA will not list the token on an exchange until the regulatory environment is defined to the point that GBA leadership has confidence that it can be done in full compliance with relevant legal, regulatory and statutory requirements.

 Key Benefits